Smith & Wollensky: Taipei

 The brand's first restaurant in Asia opened in Taipei in 2019.
 The restaurant is located on the 47th floor of the Taipei Nan Shan Plaza skyscraper.

 Taichung

-The brand's second restaurant in Taiwan opened on June 12, 2024 in Taichung.
+The brand's second restaurant in Taiwan opened in June 2024 in Taichung.
 The restaurant is located on the 34th floor of the Taichung Time Square CBD building in Taichung's 7th Redevelopment Zone.

 Seoul

 Now open in Hannam-dong, an upscale residential and cultural hub of Seoul.
-This location boasts the largest bespoke dry- aging facility in Korea.
+This location has the largest bespoke dry- aging facility in Korea.

 Brand

-The original Smith & Wollensky location opened in 1977 in New York City and has since become an institution known for its American hospitality and high-quality USDA Prime steaks, butchered and dry-aged on premise.
-The restaurant brand is proud to be the only national steakhouse brand devoted to dry-aging and hand-carving USDA Prime steaks in house.
-Together with the brand’s committed partners, America’s Steakhouse has sourced a selection of American Wagyu cuts to complement their USDA Prime steaks this year, elevating the classic steakhouse experience to new luxurious heights.
+The original Smith & Wollensky location opened in 1977 in New York City.
+It has since become an institution known for its American hospitality and USDA Prime steaks, butchered and dry-aged on premise.
+The restaurant brand claims to be the only national steakhouse devoted to dry-aging and hand-carving USDA Prime steaks in-house.
+Together with the brand’s committed partners, America’s Steakhouse has sourced a selection of American Wagyu cuts to complement their USDA Prime steaks.